cs220s23/Matt-and-Austin-CI-CD/README.md

 Things we did:
 - made upstream and origin
-- matt is doing pull request and git pulling
+- Matt is doing pull request and git pulling
 - Added workflows
 - Created new Branch for workflows